 These courses will provide the student with the opportunity to explore specialized topics relevant to their interest in mass communication.
-The topics for the courses will rotate according to student need and interest.
+The topics for the courses will rotate according to student needs and interest.
 Prerequisite: Consent of instructor.

-CART 440 Independent Study/Speech Communication
+Independent Study/Speech Communication CART 440